alanagoyal/lexiconic/scripts/README.md

 ### `generate-pronunciations.ts`

 Generates audio pronunciation files for new or changed words.
+Used internally by `add-word.ts` but can also be run standalone.

 **Usage:**
 ```bash
 npm run generate-pronunciations
 ```

-**When to run:**
-- Automatically runs via post-commit hook when `public/data/words.json` changes
-- Can also be run manually

 **Behavior:**
 - Detects new or changed words from the last git commit